Sam-2019/COVID19/README.md

 provides.

 I'd like thank some friends and family who supported me in this endeavor.
-Eddie, Senyo, Samantha, Penuel and Solomon, thank your guys for all feedback.
+Eddie, Senyo, Samantha, Penuel, Judith and Solomon, thanks guys for all feedback.

 This is not the final product.
 I will continue to work to implement more features to make the application an enviable one.